Stochastic modeling of superfluorescence in compact systems: Discussion

 \subsubsection{High-order correlation functions}

 Another crucial aspect is the convergence of various expectation values.
 The higher the order of the correlation function, the more pronounced the challenges with convergence become.
-This issue is consistently observed when the system reaches a specific steady state, leading to the effective density matrix $\rho_{pq}(t)$ becoming non-Hermitian at the level of individual realizations.
+This issue is consistently observed when the system reaches a special steady state, leading to the effective density matrix $\rho_{pq}(t)$ becoming non-Hermitian at the level of individual realizations.
 This problem was demonstrated in the context of superfluorescence from two-level atoms in Sec. \ref{Cooperative emission of two-level atoms} and discussed following Eq.~(\ref{eq: non-hermitian 1}).
 A similar concern was addressed in the context of a $\Lambda$-type system after Eq.~(\ref{eq: non-hermitian 2}) in Sec. \ref{Lasing in Lambda system}.
-Since our drift gauge is designed to ensure the Hermitian behavior of the effective density matrix, this issue can only be avoided by introducing additional dissipation for the problematic steady states.
-Finding appropriate gauging methods to address these steady states remains an open challenge.
+Our drift gauge is designed to ensure the Hermitian behavior of the effective density matrix, and finding appropriate gauging methods to address these steady states remains an open challenge.
+In our approach, the convergence issue can only be avoided by introducing additional dissipation for the problematic steady states.